mattimustang/optus-sagemcom-fast-3864-hacks/README.md

     $ echo XXXXXXXXXXXX== | base64 -d

+## Accessing the Advanced Settings

-To access the advanced menus enter the following URL with your routers password into your browser:
+To access the advanced menus enter the following URL with your router's `admin` password into your browser:

     http://admin:xxxxx@192.168.0.1/main.html